cacheflowe/Rob.Vox/README.md

 There are 3 blocks of code you'll likely want to edit to enable your own MIDI device and to customize your own presets:

-#### MIDI Device ####
+#### MIDI Devices ####

-Rob.Vox currently only supports 1 MIDI controller for input.
-I will try to enable multiple devices in the future.

-To change the device, simply change the number defined here:

-0 => int device;

-You will see the MIDI device name output to the console window when the program starts up.
-Change this number until it shows the desired MIDI device.
+Rob.Vox currently registers with every MIDI device that's recognized by your operating system.
+This should have no impact on other MIDI-capable software.

 #### Knobs ####

-* You will have to change the MIDI CC numbers on the knobs for Rob.Vox to work with your MIDI device.
+* You will have to change the MIDI CC numbers on the knobs for Rob.Vox to work with your MIDI device(s).
 * You can find the MIDI CC values by reading the ChucK console window as you turn a knob on your MIDI controller.
 * Take note of the first and second values, and replace the first 2 parameters in the createMidiKnob() functions: